Previous passengers recall ill-fated Titan: ‘I 100% knew this was going to happen’

 “It was looking more and more like we weren’t going to be the first guys down to film the Titanic — we were going to be maybe the 10th,” Weed said of the possible Titan expedition.
 “I felt like every time (the vessel) goes down, it’s going to get weaker and weaker.
 And that’s a little bit like playing Russian roulette.”

-For work projects, Weed has swam with sharks, repelled into remote caves and snowshoed through Siberia.
+For work projects, Weed has swum with sharks, rappelled into remote caves and snowshoed through Siberia.
 But he and his colleagues pulled out of the dive to the Titanic.

 “I didn’t have a good feeling about it,” he said.
-“It was a really hard choice to make.”
+“It was a really hard choice to make.”‘I ALWAYS FELT I WAS IN GOOD HANDS’

 Mike Reiss, a writer for “The Simpsons” television show, said he had positive experiences on the dives he made with OceanGate, including to the Titanic wreck site.